Toloka/docs/en/toloka-kit/reference/toloka.client.batch_create_results.WebhookSubscriptionBatchCreateResult.md

 )
 ```

-The list with the results of the webhook-subscriptions creation operation.
+A list with the results of the webhook-subscriptions creation operation.

 ## Parameters Description